pyca/cryptography/docs/fernet.rst

                         provided (or is ``None``), the age of the message is not considered.
         :returns bytes: The original plaintext.
-        :raises InvalidToken: If the ``token`` is in any way invalid, this exception is raised.
-A token may be invalid for a number of reasons: it is older than the ``ttl``, it is malformed, or it does not have a valid signature.
+        :raises cryptography.fernet.InvalidToken: If the ``token`` is in any way invalid, this exception
+                                                  is raised.
+A token may be
+                                                  invalid for a number of
+                                                  reasons: it is older than the
+                                                  ``ttl``, it is malformed, or
+                                                  it does not have a valid
+                                                  signature.

 .. class:: InvalidToken